Entirely Unembarrassed to be Fascinated by the Boring

 Like the Back of My Hand

-Filed in boobies, it's fun to be fat by plumpdumpling at 3:36 pm on Friday, February 29, 2008
+Filed under boobies, it's fun to be fat

 Whilst reading my dear friend caropal’s latest entry today, I was reminded of a day a couple of months ago upon which I wore a rather low-cut shirt to work and was very surprised to look down at one point and notice an unfamiliar mole on my chest.
 I spent the rest of the afternoon wondering how one could go her whole life with a dark black spot featured prominently on her front and never pay it any mind, and I became very concerned that I was missing other important features of my body.
 Like, say, an extra ear or mysteriously braided armhair.